 What are the Internships?

-Western Law’s International Summer Law Internship Program (ISLIP) provides a range of summer internship opportunities.
+Western Law’s Internship Program (WLIP) provides a range of summer internship opportunities.

 Examples of previous student placements

 Below is a small sampling of placements that have been offered since the inception of the program in summer 2006.
 Please note that the internships listed below are for illustrative purposes only.
 The WLIP cannot guarantee that a student will be placed with a specific organization for an internship in any given year.